 - Among the many, many weapons used by Mack Bolan.

 - Shows up in Metal Gear Solid 3: Snake Eater as the XM16E1, despite being set before the introduction of the weapon.
 A Hand Wave explains that the Russians must have stolen one of the experimental versions, which has been modified to accept suppressors and to switch between automatic fire, semi-automatic fire and three round burst fire.
-This does nothing to explain why they have so many suppressors for the weapons lying around, or the completely incompatible ammunition.
+This does nothing to explain why they have so many suppressors for the weapons lying around, or the completely incompatible ammunition in every armory or in the pockets of nearly every soldier.

 - Duke Togo uses a scoped variant with a custom cheek pad.